 Nothing remains permanent in the world, change is only the eternal fact.

-The Year of the Wood Snake: what lies ahead for 2025?
+The Year of the Fire Horse: what lies ahead for 2026?

 The system of the Chinese zodiac revolves around a cycle of 12 years, with each year associated with a symbolic animal.
 Additionally, the five elements – Wood, Fire, Earth, Metal, and Water – define each cycle imparting distinctive characteristics.

 In Chinese astrology, the birth year holds significant importance, as the associated zodiac animal represents a clear spiritual and psychological imprint.
-Those born in a Year of the Wood Snake are considered reserved, wise, and shrewd, with a deep appreciation for beauty and culture.
+Those born in a Year of the Fire Horse are considered courageous in starting new projects, people with contagious optimism and a brilliant intelligence, loyal, charming and where the sense of freedom and independence stands out.

 Also, experiencing the year of your zodiac sign is seen as a challenge, a time of tests essential for personal growth.
 However, everyone can adopt certain practices to ward off bad luck, such as wearing red clothing, jade gemstones, or crystal jewellery.